TheFiveThemes/mercurius/readme.md

-# Mercury: A WordPress P2 Child Theme.
+# Mercurius: A WordPress P2 Child Theme.

-Mercury is a modern and responsive child theme for [WordPress's P2](http://p2theme.com/).
-The planet Mercury was "named Mercurius by the Romans because it appears to move so swiftly," a little like P2.
+Mercurius is a modern and responsive child theme for [WordPress's P2](http://p2theme.com/).
+Mercurius, latin for Mercury, was how the romans named the planet "because it appears to move so swiftly," a little like P2.
+This is a fork of the [mercury child theme by Ryan Sommers](http://ryansommers.com/mercury).

-This is my first attempt at a child theme, and the first open source project I've worked on, so please be gentle!

 ## Core Template Changes
 * `header.php`